-[A net zero building uses on-site renewable energy and increases energy efficiency, so the building is energy independent (producing as much energy as it consumes)]
+A net zero building uses on-site renewable energy and ensures increased energy efficiency, so the building is energy independent (producing as much energy as it consumes).

 Building construction is, by and large, a carbon-intensive process.
 Our integrated supply chain means that construction materials are being shipped from place to place.
 Heavy machinery has yet to go electric.
 As such, it’s almost impossible to construct a building without emissions.

 We can, however, construct buildings that function without relying on fossil fuels - buildings with net zero energy consumption.
-In this piece, we’ll analyze what net zero building construction looks like, and which renewable energies can be used.
+In this piece, we’ll analyze what net zero building construction looks like, and which sources of renewable energy can be used.

 What is a net zero building?